 3. That the doctor does not devote annually more than twenty percent (20%) of his professional activities to activities that directly involve testimony in personal injury claims.

 The purpose of this requirement from the Maryland legislature is to prevent frivolous medical claims from being filed.
-Other states have similar rules as Maryland’s medical malpractice requirements and I believe these rules have largely been effective in keeping out malpractice claims without merit.
-Recent studies and a new book agree with the premise that medical malpractice lawyers in Maryland have known for a long time: over time, it is economically impossible for attorneys to bring frivolous medical malpractice cases.
+Other states have similar rules as Maryland’s requirements and I believe these rules have largely been effective in keeping out medical mistake claims without merit.
+Recent studies and a new book agree with the premise that medical malpractice lawyers in Maryland have known for a long time: over time, it is economically impossible for attorneys to bring frivolous malpractice cases.

-If you live in the Baltimore Washington area and believe you have been a victim of medical negligence in Maryland, click here and our lawyers will be happy to discuss your case with you over the phone (800-553-8082), in person, or by free Internet consultation.
+If you live in the Baltimore Washington area and believe you have been a victim of a doctor’s mistake in Maryland, click here and our lawyers will be happy to discuss your case with you over the phone (800-553-8082), in person, or by free Internet consultation.

 More Maryland Malpractice Resources